Is QuStream publicly traded?

 If you choose to buy QST, there are a few options available.

 Also, you can currently find QST on the Solana blockchain.
-You can set up a Phantom Wallet or a Solflare Wallet (desktop | mobile) and use options within these applications to buy Solana (SOL) or if you're used to dollar increments then you can buy U.S Dollar Coin (USDC).
+You can set up a Phantom Wallet or a Solflare Wallet (desktop | mobile) and use options within these applications to buy Solana (SOL) or if you're used to dollar increments then you can buy U.S Dollar Coin (USDC) -- but again, as called out above, search for the token by contract address, not by name, to be sure you locate the correct asset.

 If you want to buy more than the wallet will allow, you could do a wire transfer to a Coinbase account, buy USDC or SOL, and then send that to your Phantom Wallet or your Solflare Wallet where you can swap it for QST.